 Cancer Rehabilitation includes recovery from all Cancer treatment including the long term effects of Bone Marrow Transplant, long term corticosteroid treatment and cancer related fatigue.

 Primary lymphedema is congenital or can develop in adolescence.
 It is the result of malformations in the overall network of the Lymphatic system.
 This means that the body's ability to transport waste products and the protein-rich fluid called, LYMPH, is impaired.
 As a result, there is swelling/accumulation that worsens with time.
 Secondary lymphedema is swelling as a result of lymphatic filariasis, surgery and/ or radiation for cancer treatment.
 Lymphedema can occur in the body; head/neck, arms or legs, trunk and genitals.
 Depending on the cause, the risk and progression of the accumulation of this fluid / swelling varies.
 Learn more about Complete Decongestive Therapy and management of Lymphedema.

 An ancient Eastern tradition, Yoga philosophy includes recommendations on diet, lifestyle, activity, mindfulness and wellness.
 By learning to incorporate different aspects of this tradition into your daily routine, simple milestones can be achieved and a path to wellness can be constructed.
 Private instruction available upon request.

 Manual Lymphatic Drainage

 A gentle technique that assists in the drainage of lymph and reduce swelling.
 The lymphatic system is the body's way of getting rid of toxins, waste products; cellular debris and is a vital part of the immune system.
 Manual Lymphatic Drainage techniques are not reserved only for those with lymphedema, but can also benefit others.
 Find out if you are eligible for MLD.

-At VIVA Physio & Wellness in addition to communicating with your Physician, your needs are assessed to identify additional services if needed.
-Referrals to other multi-disciplinary healthcare practitioners and body healers may be recommended to ensure an holistic approach to care.
+After your evaluation at VIVA Physio & Wellness, in addition to communicating with your Physician, your needs are assessed to identify additional services if needed.
+Recommendations to other, appropriate healthcare practitioners and body healers may be provided to ensure a “whole person approach” to care.

-This list can include, but is not limited to: Urologists, Gastroenterologists, Physiatrists, Licensed Clinical Social Workers, Acupuncturists, Pilates/Yoga instructors, Exercise Physiologists, Gynecologists, Nutritionists/Dieticians, Health Coaches, Massage Therapists.
+This list can include: Urologists, Gastroenterologists, Physiatrists, Licensed Clinical Social Workers, Acupuncturists, Pilates/Yoga instructors, Exercise Physiologists, Gynaecologists, Nutritionists/Dieticians, Health Coaches, Massage Therapists.